Read Time6 Minute, 0 Second

 1. Pablo Picasso

-Picasso’s legacy lives on today, immortalized in several museums in cities like Malaga (his native town), Paris and Barcelona dedicated to his name and works.
-In arts auctions around the world, Picasso’s paintings are invariably among the most expensive sales.
+- Picasso’s legacy lives on today, immortalized in several museums in cities like Malaga (his native town), Paris and Barcelona dedicated to his name and works.
+In arts auctions around the world, Picasso’s paintings are invariably among the most expensive sells.